| Topic |

 From the General tab, the Nodinite administrator sets essential and required information for the Log View.

-- Description - Optional field - A short user-friendly description about the Log View.
+• Description - Optional field - A short user-friendly description of the Log View.

 Example of the essential and required information for a Log View.